+\begin{prop} (Theorem E in \cite{KMlyndon}) A group $L$ is a $\Gamma$-limit group if and only if it embeds into an iterated extension of centralizers over $\Gamma$. \end{prop}

+In fact, the embeddings into iterated extensions of centralizers are obtained via embeddings into $\Gamma$-NTQ groups, which are coordinate groups of nicely structured systems of equations (see Section \ref{sec:NTQ}).
+Some relevant details of such embeddings are described in Section \ref{section:homoms}, along with other related constructions.

-Our first main theorem shows that, for a fixed torsion-free hyperbolic group $\Gamma$, the condition of being an iterated generalized double over $\Gamma$ (terminology introduced by Champetier and Guirardel in \cite{markgrps} for free groups) is equivalent to being a $\Gamma$-limit group.
+Our first main theorem shows that, for a fixed torsion-free hyperbolic group $\Gamma$, the class of iterated generalized doubles over $\Gamma$ (terminology introduced by Champetier and Guirardel in \cite{markgrps} for free groups) is also equivalent to the class of $\Gamma$-limit groups.

-\begin{definition}A group $G$ is a \emph{generalized double} over a $\Gamma$-limit group $L$ if it splits as $G=A*_CB$, or $G=A*_C$, where $A$ and $B$ are finitely generated such that: \begin{enumerate} \item $C$ is a non-trivial abelian group whose images are maximal abelian subgroups in the vertex groups. \item there is an epimorphism $\phi:G\rightarrow L$ which is injective on each vertex group \end{enumerate} \end{definition} Note that each vertex group is discriminated by $\Gamma$. \begin{definition} A group is an \emph{iterated generalized double over $\Gamma$} if it belongs to the smallest class of groups $\mathcal{IGD}-\Gamma$ that contains $\Gamma$, and is stable under free products and the construction of generalized doubles over groups in $\mathcal{IGD}-\Gamma$. \end{definition} Champetier and Guirardel showed in \cite{markgrps} that a group is an $F$-limit group if and only if it is an iterated generalized double over a free group $F$.
+\begin{definition}A group $G$ is a \emph{generalized double} over a $\Gamma$-limit group $L$ if it splits as $G=A*_CB$, or $G=A*_C$, where $A$ and $B$ are finitely generated such that: \begin{enumerate} \item $C$ is a non-trivial abelian group whose images are maximal abelian subgroups in the vertex groups. \item there is an epimorphism $\phi:G\rightarrow L$ which is injective on each vertex group \end{enumerate} \end{definition} Note that each vertex group is discriminated by $\Gamma$. \begin{definition} A group is an \emph{iterated generalized double over $\Gamma$} if it belongs to the smallest class of groups $\mathcal{IGD}-\Gamma$ that contains groups isomorphic to subgroups of $\Gamma$, and is stable under free products and the construction of generalized doubles over groups in $\mathcal{IGD}-\Gamma$. \end{definition} Champetier and Guirardel showed in \cite{markgrps} that $\mathcal{IGD}-F$ is the class of $F$-limit groups.
 Our first main theorem shows that the same holds for $\Gamma$-limit groups.